kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Jobs and Pods controlled by Jobs

-This annotation is used to record the original/expected creation timestamp for the running job.
-It is represented in RFC3339.
+This annotation is used to record the original (expected) creation timestamp for a Job, when that Job is part of a CronJob.
+The control plane sets the value to that timestamp in RFC3339 format.

 ### kubectl.kubernetes.io/default-container